The Housing Choice Voucher Program (HCV)

 Online Landlord Vendor Payment Ledgers:

 Online Landlord Vendor Payment Ledger information at your fingertips will be available through our new HAPCheck Web Service.

 Information and Updates:

-The Land Lord Brief (updated quarterly newsletter) will keep you posted on the latest from the land lord housing front.
+The Land Lord Brief (updated newsletter) will keep you posted on the latest from the land lord housing front.